micrjames/Form.ts/README.md

 There is always room for improvement in any coding project as skills and possibilities for further functionality may come along.

 ## Contact
-Feel free to contact me @micrjamesjr on twitter or on github @micrjames
+Feel free to contact me @michaelrjamesjr on twitter